|

 Micheal Kors and Tom Ford.

-In 1996, Small introduced the world’s
+In 1996, Small introduced the worlds first

-and Mariah Carey as celebrity clients.
+Mariah Carey as celebrity clients.

-period, Geoffrey B. Small and his staff pioneered over thirty major
+During this period, Geoffrey B. Small and his

-recycle design technique innovations later adopted by, and credited to,
+later adopted by, and credited to, many others among them Martin

-many others among them Martin Margiela, Alexander McQueen, Comme des
+Margiela, Alexander McQueen, Comme des Garcons, Dolce

-Garcons, Dolce & Gabbana, Paul Smith, Dirk Bikkembergs, Helmut
+& Gabbana, Paul Smith, Dirk Bikkembergs,

-Lang, Miguel Adrover, E2, Angelo, and the Great China Wall.
+Helmut Lang, Miguel Adrover, E2, Angelo, and the Great China Wall.
 2. the 2-piece recycle twinset 3. themed recycle collections based upon a particular concept or garment type 4. inside out, 5. metamorphosisizing garment types (changing the original use of the garment into a different type or use) 6. half&half 7. tape bands 8. mesh 9. camouflage 10. plastic 11. metal 12. electronic components (applying solid state computer components into recycled clothing designs) 13. graffiti tagging 14. painted leather 15. painted jeans 16. zippers 17. the pinch seam 18. inside pinch seam 19. inside exposed overlock seam 20. laser and silkscreen prints on pants, jackets, button-down shirts, leather and knitwear 21. chiffon over jersey 22. holes 23. label outside 24. intarsia stitching 25. convertibles (2-in-1 or 3-in-1 garments that can be changed into bags, backpacks or alternative garments) 26. slashed knitwear 27. antique patches 28. ergonomic cutting and stitching 29. overdying 30. denim and khaki 31. refitting menswear into womenswear 32. customizing repairs 33. developing the world's most comprehensive standards and methods for production of recycled clothing.
+In 1999, the landscape of fashion was quickly

 changing, heavily influenced by the new growing dominance of large